 Source: History Today, Volume 35 Issue 8 August 1985

 The Franco fascists and international sport

-Samaranch presided over the International Olympic Committee (IOC) between 1980 and 2001, 21 years – a world body that organizes the Olympics, an organization that promotes the teaching of brotherhood, welfare, and the harmony of world sport competition.
-Under Samaranch, the IOC was known for the birth of drug-fueled elite sport, corruption, scandal, bribery, and the obscenely enormous expenditures incurred on his own behalf and that of IOC officials.
+Samaranch presided over the International Olympic Committee (IOC) between 1980 and 2001, 21 years – a world body that organizes the Olympics, an organization that “promotes the teaching of brotherhood, welfare, and the harmony of world sport competition.”
+Under Samaranch, the IOC was known for the birth of commercialization of the Olympic Games, drug-fueled elite sport, corruption, scandal, bribery, and the obscenely enormous expenditures incurred on his own behalf and that of IOC officials.
 Samaranch insisted on being referred to as “excellency” as though he were a head of state.
 Under Samaranch, global sponsorship schemes and broadcasting arrangements worth vast sums were put in place and the international financial oligarchy further tightened its grip on the Olympics; the marketing contracts went to his patron, Nazi-linked Horst Dassler’s ISL company.
 Samaranch died on April 21, 2010 at 88 years old in Barcelona.

 However, one aspect that has long been hidden or censored in the media was the fascist Falange past of Samaranch, who took part in the totalitarian rule of the Spanish dictator Francisco Franco, defended it ideologically and always praised this dictator.
 In 1971 he told a local paper: “I’m a man loyal to all that Franco represents.
 I’m a man of the Movimiento and of course I’m going to remain loyal for the rest of my life.”